daolympus/daolympus-docs/docs/get-involved/contribute.md

 ## Values

-OlympusDAO is building a global, community-owned and decentralized economy so we can introduce stability and transparency back into financial markets and create financial inclusion for all.
+DaolympusDAO is building a global, community-owned and decentralized economy so we can introduce stability and transparency back into financial markets and create financial inclusion for all.

-OlympusDAO exists to support projects that bring value to the OHM economy.
+DaolympusDAO exists to support projects that bring value to the OHM economy.
 The DAO is driven by the following values:

 - Community-run